DrLex0/quake-frogbots/waypoint/README.md

 If even this would not suffice, you could place extra markers to ‘shield’ the marker from being prematurely touched.

 `Narrow` markers are not only useful for ladders, they can also help to guide the bot through narrow openings or ensure it is in the right position to start walking across a narrow beam.

+### Wall strafe jump

+Seasoned players will know that the Quake engine has some weird physics quirks that can be exploited to achieve speeds higher than the typical 320 units/sec limit.
+One of these tricks is to run along a wall while pressing both forward and strafe keys, and maintaining a certain angle relative to the wall.
+Although it makes no sense from a real physics point-of-view, running into the wall like this will provide a boost that can reach speeds up to a whopping _480 units/sec,_ which may be useful to cross gaps that are otherwise too wide for a jump.

+Waypoints can be set up to rely on this trick by setting _wall strafe jump_ path mode.
+This requires a sufficiently long wall parallel to the jump direction, and extending at least up to the point from where to jump.
+The bot will determine whether it needs to strafe left or right by probing for the wall when touching the marker where this path starts.
+It will then run across the path while simultaneously strafing, and use the path's direction to determine the optimal angle.
+When it reaches the destination marker, it will jump.

+Some hints to improve chances of this working:
+- The path must be parallel to the wall.
+The simplest way to ensure this, is to place both markers right against the wall.
+- Place the end marker right on the edge from where to jump, to maximize the distance that can be bridged.
+- It may be necessary to use a narrow marker as the starting point to ensure the bot does the wall probe at the right location.
+- It may also be necessary to set _focused path mode_ on the path leading to the start marker, to ensure the bot is already looking mostly in the right direction at the start of the path.
+Slow path mode may help to give the bot more time to adjust its aim.
+- In truly exotic cases where the maximum speed would be too high, you could deliberately skew the path relative to the wall, to reduce the speed.

+Look at `catalyst` (jump towards mega health) for an example.

+Bots at lower skill levels will execute this procedure more sloppily and have a higher risk of the jump failing.

+Note that this feature does not behave exactly the same as for real players.
+Bots are only able to achieve up to a 140% speed boost, and there are some subtle differences between Quake and QuakeWorld engines as well.

 ### Dealing with overlapping markers